 The mosques of Dubai and Abu Dhabi are undoubtedly gorgeous.
 But add to them a sweet little Ramadan touch and Voila!
 Abu Dhabi and Dubai mosques during Ramadan not only offer an excellent platform to understand the religious value of the festival, but also overwhelm people with exteriors wrapped with twinkling lights!
 Though you can easily enjoy the lit views of mosques like Imam Hussein, Al Farooq Omar Bin Al Khattab, and Khalifa Al Tajer, nothing would be able to beat the breathtaking sights of the ultra-grand Jumeirah Mosque in Dubai, and Sheik Zayed Mosque in Abu Dhabi!

-1. Dine & Sail Away On The Dhow Cruise
+1. Dubai Creek – Dine & Sail On The Dhow Cruise

 Do you know what’s better than cruising the Dubai Creek on a lavish boat?
 Well, it’s cruising the Dubai Creek on that boat during the month of June!
 Offering a large share of unmatched luxury while you engage in a dreamy dinner and stunning views of the lit Dubai cityscape from the deck, the traditional Dhow Cruise is unlike any other.